 With a circular saw, install the fine-toothed (plywood) blade backwards on the saw for a smoother, cleaner cut, especially in cold weather.
 Cut slowly.

 CAUTION!
 The use of a backward blade on any other materials could be unsafe.

 With tin snips, avoid closing the blades completely at the end of a stroke for a neater, cleaner cut.

 With a utility knife or scoring tool, score the vinyl face up with medium pressure and snap it in half.
 It is not necessary to cut all the way through the vinyl.

 Use aluminum, galvanized steel, or other corrosion-resistant nails, staples or screws when installing vinyl siding.
 Aluminum trim pieces require aluminum or stainless steel fasteners.
 All fasteners must be able to penetrate not less than 3/4" into framing or furring.

-Screws - Screws must be centered in the slot with a minimum 1/32" space between the screw head and the vinyl.
-Screws must be able to penetrate not less than 3/4" into framing or furring and should be: Size #8, truss head or pan head, corrosion-resistant, self tapping sheet metal type.
+Screws - Screws must be centred in the slot with a minimum 1/32" space between the screw head and the vinyl.
+Screws must be able to penetrate not less than 3/4" into framing or furring and should be: Size #8, truss head or pan head, corrosion-resistant, self-tapping sheet metal type.

 Staples - If staples are being used instead of nails or screws, they must:

 - Not be less than 16 gauge semi-fastened to an elliptical cross-section